Henri Matisse (died 1954 aged 84) – Created artwork with colourful blocks of colour, scissor art and the art movement called "fauves"

-To connect fauves to mats (Matisse) imagine a foe that roves (a wild beast) trying to get into the house past the mat (Matisse).
+To connect fauves to mats (Matisse) imagine a foe that roves (a wild beast) trying to get into the house past the mattress (Matisse).

-In his early life Matisse concentrated on using saturated colours, limited detail with strong outlines and strong large mats of colour.
+In his early life, Matisse concentrated on using saturated colours with limited detail and strong outlines.

 Nature morte au magnolia, 1941

-Later in his life Henri Matisse was restricted to a wheelchair, and started producing artwork using scissors: He adopted a bolder simplified form using cut paper collages.
-Sometimes just patterns and sometimes life forms but abolishing shadows and perspective.
+Later in his life, Henri Matisse was restricted to his bed and a wheelchair and started producing artwork using scissors.
+He adopted a bolder, simplified form, using cut-paper collages.
+Sometimes they were patterns, sometimes life-forms.
+Shadows and perspective were abolished.